-However, while using IPv6 we did detect WebRTC leaks on both Windows and Mac, which means that you will need to disable WebRTC in your browser (or use a WebRTC blocking extension) if you want to use this VPN securely.
+However, we did detect WebRTC leaks on both Windows and Mac while using IPv6.
+This means you'll need to disable WebRTC in your browser (or use a WebRTC blocking extension) if you want to use this VPN securely.
 Alternatively, you could disable IPv6 connections on your device.

 Ease of use

-Signing up to TunnelBear VPN is an easy process all round.
-To access the free version, users must enter an email address and password.
-Following that, the site automatically redirects users to the downloads page.
-At this point, users can select software for the platform they require.
-Subscribing to a paid plan will require additional payment via credit card or Bitcoin (PayPal is not supported anymore).
+Signing up to TunnelBear is a blessedly easy process all the way through.
+To access the free plan, users need to enter an email address and password.
+Then, the site automatically redirects to the Downloads page where users can select the necessary software for their platform.
+Subscribing to any pain plan will, of course, require you to input credit card or Bitcoin information (PayPal is no longer supported).

-Once on the download page, simply download the TunnelBear client for the platform you need.
-The software downloads quickly and a setup wizard walks you through the process on installation without a hitch.
-Once installed, you can log in using your email and password.
+The TunnelBear client downloads quickly, and a setup wizard walks you through a simple installation process without a hitch.
+Once installed, you'll be able to log in using your email and password.

 The TunnelBear Windows VPN Client

-The TunnelBear Windows VPN has been designed with great care.
-The client looks great and is fun to use: this is pretty rare.
-In keeping with its image, the software is filled with bear joes and amusing bear graphics.
-By default, TunnelBear connects to a random server situated close to you.
-If you require a specific location, then you will need to select it from the list of server locations and click connect.
+The client looks great and is fun to use – which is a rarity!
+In keeping with its name, the software is filled with bear jokes and graphics that add a touch of whimsy to the experience.
+By default, TunnelBear connects to a random server situated nearby.
+If you'd rather select a specific location, you'll need to choose it manually from the list of server locations and hit connect.

-In the Security tab, users can enable VigilantBear (the kill switch) and GhostBear (stealth mode) feature for bypassing firewalls.
-Using the kill switch is recommended at all times to stop data from leaking to your ISP: this guarantees your privacy.
-GhostBear is only necessary for people living in locations where VPN obfuscation is necessary (for getting around Firewall or bypassing ISP throttling).
-GhostBear is actually TunnelBear's implementation of Obfsproxy.
+In the Security tab, users can enable the VigilantBear kill-switch and GhostBear stealth mode, a feature ideal for bypassing firewalls.
+Using the kill-switch is recommended at all times to prevent data from leaking to your ISP.
+GhostBear, however, is only necessary for people living in locations where VPN obfuscation is a must for sidestepping Firewalls or bypassing ISP throttling.
+In fact, GhostBear is actually TunnelBear's very own implementation of Obfsproxy.

 Under Trusted Networks, users can add known networks and enable TunnelBear to connect to a VPN server every time they connect to an unknown network (perfect for people who use random public WiFi hotspots regularly).